Alma–Marceau station

 Alma–Marceau ([alma maʁso]) is a station on Line 9 of the Paris Métro, named after the Pont de l'Alma (Alma Bridge) and the Avenue Marceau.

+History

 The station opened on 27 May 1923 with the extension of the line from Trocadéro to Saint-Augustin.

 The Battle of Alma was a Franco-British victory against the Russians in the Crimean War in 1854.
 General François Séverin Marceau-Desgraviers (1769–1796) fought the Revolt in the Vendée during the French Revolution.

+As was the case of a third of the stations in the network between 1974 and 1984, its platforms were modernised in the Andreu-Motte style, in this case in a shade of blue that was not renewed.
+As part of the RATP's Metro Renewal programme, the station's corridors were opened, after renovation, on 15 March 2002.

+Passenger services

+Access

+The station has three accesses equipped with Dervaux-type balustrades: